-- (a) The Board of Trustees shall certify to the City Council the amount of the appropriation necessary to pay to the various funds of the Component II of the Retirement System the amounts payable by the City as enumerated in this Component II, according to legal budget procedure. - (b) To cover the requirements of Component II prior to July 1, 2014 and after June 30, 2023, such amounts as shall be necessary to cover the needs of Component II shall be paid into the Pension Accumulation Fund1 and the Expense Fund by special appropriations or transfers to the Retirement System; provided, however that no transfers can be made from the Accrued Liability Fund other than the annual transfer of the scheduled amortizing amount, or transfers under special circumstances pursuant to Section G-4 (as in effect prior to July 1, 2014).2
+- (a) The Board of Trustees shall certify to the City Council the amount of the appropriation necessary to pay to the various funds of the Component II of the Retirement System the amounts payable by the City as enumerated in this Component II, according to legal budget procedure. - (b) To cover the requirements of Component II prior to July 1, 2014 and after June 30, 2023, such amounts as shall be necessary to cover the needs of Component II shall be paid into the Pension Accumulation Fund2 and the Expense Fund by special appropriations or transfers to the Retirement System; provided,

-1 The "Pension Accumulation Fund" or "PAF" is one of several funds that comprise Component II.
+2 The "Pension Accumulation Fund" or "PAF" is one of several funds that comprise Component II.
 (Ex.
 D to PFRS Response, Article G-1) ("The funds of Component II... shall be the Annuity Savings Fund, Annuity Reserve Fund, Pension Accumulation Fund, Pension Reserve Fund, Deferred Retirement Option Plan Fund, Expense Fund and the Survivors Benefit Fund.")
 All payments from the City are paid to the PAF first before being allocated to the other funds.